earlystream/Pyre/README.md

 # Pyre

-Pyre is a vanilla-faithful Fabric mod for **Minecraft 1.21.11** focused on reducing lag from **TNT-heavy situations** and **explosion chains** without changing vanilla behavior.
+Pyre is a vanilla-faithful Fabric mod for **Minecraft 1.21.11** built to reduce lag during **TNT-heavy gameplay** and **large explosion chains** while preserving vanilla behavior.

-Pyre now uses a **split side-aware architecture inside one mod jar**:
+Pyre uses a **split, side-aware architecture inside a single mod jar**:

 - a **server or integrated-server path** for real TNT and explosion optimization
-- a **client-side path** for local explosion visual and audio smoothing
+- a **client-side path** for local explosion particle and sound smoothing

 ## What Pyre does

-Pyre is designed to make explosion-heavy gameplay smoother by optimizing how explosion-related work is handled while keeping vanilla results intact.
+Pyre is made to improve performance in explosion-heavy scenarios by optimizing how explosion-related work is processed, while keeping vanilla results the same.

-Pyre aims to preserve:
+Pyre is designed to preserve:

 - TNT fuse timing
-- explosion power and radius
+- explosion radius and power
-- block destruction behavior
+- block destruction results
 - entity damage and knockback
-- redstone and technical gameplay expectations
+- redstone behavior and technical gameplay expectations

 ## Design goals

-Pyre follows a simple rule:
+Pyre follows one core principle:

-> Optimize when work happens, not what the result is.
+> Optimize the workload, not the outcome.

 The mod is built around:

-- vanilla-faithful explosion handling
+- vanilla-faithful explosion behavior
-- conservative, safety-first optimization paths
+- conservative, safety-first optimization
 - strong compatibility with common Fabric optimization mods
-- side-safe architecture for singleplayer, multiplayer, and modpack use
+- side-safe behavior across singleplayer, multiplayer, and modpacks

 ## How Pyre works

-Pyre keeps both halves inside a single Fabric mod:
+Pyre includes both sides inside one Fabric mod.

 ### Server or integrated-server side

-This is the real gameplay-safe optimizer.
+This is the gameplay-safe optimization path.

-It handles:
+It is responsible for:

 - explosion workload scheduling
 - conservative explosion query caching
 - cluster-aware support reuse
 - strict compatibility fallbacks
-- profiler and debug hooks
+- profiling and debug hooks

-This is the path that improves actual TNT and explosion simulation cost in:
+This is the side that reduces the real cost of TNT and explosion simulation in:

 - singleplayer
 - LAN host worlds
-- dedicated servers with Pyre installed
+- dedicated servers running Pyre

 ### Client side

-This path only smooths local explosion-related effects after the authoritative result is already known.
+This side only smooths local explosion-related effects after the server-authoritative result already exists.

-It handles:
+It is responsible for:

 - client-side explosion effect management
-- particle budgeting during explosion spam
+- particle budgeting during heavy explosion spam
 - repeated explosion sound coalescing
 - local explosion clustering for effect smoothing
 - client lifecycle cleanup on world unload and disconnect